Harsh1s/log-search-index/.context/project.md

 - **Log shipping, agents, or daemons** — logdive is a tool you invoke, not a service that runs continuously
-- **A browser UI** — curl and the CLI are the intended interfaces; third parties can build UIs against the HTTP API
+- **A browser UI** — curl and the CLI are the intended interfaces; third parties
-- **A hosted version** — none planned, ever